Grants and Funding

 The General fund has a pool of $100,000.

-If you require further information or need assistance, please contact the Executive Assistant for the CEO Group or ph: 07 571 8008.
+If you require further information or need assistance, please contact the Executive Assistant for the CEO Group, or phone Charlene Page on 07 571 8008.

 Apply for the Community Matching Fund